Ohtuproju2021syksy/Discord-Bot-better/README.md

 Install all dependencies `npm install`.

 Make your own discord bot.
-Instructions for example [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
+Instructions [here](./documentation/setupmainbot.md).
-Alternative guide for creating and inviting your bots can be found [here](https://www.freecodecamp.org/news/create-a-discord-bot-with-javascript-nodejs/).

 Add `.env` file to root of the repository (same directory with `package.json`).